The Product Branding Surrounding Our Personal Spaces

-If you are interested in learning more about social media advertising, we encourage you to reach out to our social media agency, ImagiBrand, where we will work closely with you on developing your brand story and provide your company the customized social media training and/or daily social media management services to make sure your consumers are continually exposed to your brand (and hopefully like it more as a result).
+If you are interested in learning more about the Mere Exposure Effect on social media, we encourage you to reach out to our social media agency, ImagiBrand, where we will work closely with you on developing your brand story and providing daily social media management services to make sure your consumers are continually exposed to your brand (and hopefully like it more as a result).

 Latest posts by Richie Kawamoto (see all)